andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/how-to-create-mocks-and-stubs-in-swift.md

 Running the tests at this point should produce a passing test using the mock object in place of a real NSManagedObjectContext that calls a database!

-Now, if I wanted to test the &#8220;false&#8221; branch of my class&#8217; method, I could simply create another test method following the same steps, only this time, I&#8217;d provide a new implementation for the overridden <span class="lang:swift decode:true  crayon-inline ">executeFetchRequest</span>&nbsp;&nbsp;method that&#8217;s appropriate:
+Now, if I wanted to test the &#8220;false&#8221; branch of my class' method, I could simply create another test method following the same steps, only this time, I'd provide a new implementation for the overridden <span class="lang:swift decode:true  crayon-inline ">executeFetchRequest</span>&nbsp;&nbsp;method that's appropriate:

 <pre class="lang:default mark:4,17 decode:true">func testDatabaseHasRecordsForSomeEntityReturnsFalseWhenFetchRequestReturnsEMPTYArray() {
         class MockNSManagedObjectContext: NSManagedObjectContext {